edumserrano/dotnet-sdk-extensions/README.md

 ## TODO

+* make sure servers are disposed on the tests and demo tests
+* where to save info about how to use splunk + docker + asp.net core app (+ serilog?)
+* note about using async local to implement data sharing on the context of a request execution (see my elapsedStats implementation)

 * investigate how to test using Ilogger
 * investigate serilog logging test extensions for integration tests
   * investigate test sink (search github) and look at how the test is done for the enricher https://github.com/serilog/serilog-enrichers-environment/commit/24c1c874ed4044ec488a5119130c869d328f9fbd
-* explain how to set loglevels for integration tests output https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#configure-logging
-  * maybe add it as an extension and use it on where I have similar functionality (HostBuilderExtensions and HttpMockServerBuilderExtensions)
+* useful serilog related guides/extensions/enrichers/attributes?
+What common things I do when logging?

+* move packages from alpha to stable and update it on demo sln
+* any readme missing?
 * create an issue on the repo to allow testing https. need to figure out how to configure a cert.
 Look for TODO on the codebase
-* useful serilog related guides/extensions/enrichers?
-* make sure servers are disposed on the tests and demo tests
-* note to docs about configuration on integration tests that another way to do it should be to use:
-* where to save info about how to use splunk + docker + asp.net core app (+ serilog?)
-* note about using async local to implement data sharing on the context of a request execution (see my elapsedStats implementation)

-* move packages from alpha to stable and update it on demo sln
-* any readme missing?

 ## Notes